Tommeeboi/Divclick/README.md

 1. Added a new update system, like the old one from Cat Club
 2. Fixed Lives Counter going into negative numbers
 3. Bugfixes and improvements

+Beta v0.5 (06/10/2022): Fixed links to home page not working properly